podondra/gym-rl/surveys/reinforcement-learning.md

 Takes actions (joint torques) that affect the state.
 Gets rewards (for staying balanced, navigate to target location and so on).

-Reinforcement learning has many faces.
+Moreover reinforcement learning is very fascinating field as it has many faces.
 It is in intersection of:

 - computer science (machine learning),